ArmanJR/coding-blog/posts/index.md

 <br>

 Howdy!
-This is my [`coding.blog`](https://coding.blog) where I post about coding stuff.
-Hope you like it.
+I'm Arman (AKA Junior) & This is my `coding.blog` where I post about casual coding stuff.
+Please notice that I'm not a developer, not even close.

 ---